Read This First

 Prompt 4: Provide a list of resources relevant to political philosophy.

-The section turns on Books, Journals, and Online Courses.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Books, Journals, and Online Courses in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Books distinct from Journals.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Books distinct from Journals.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 What’s the Right Thing to Do?” by Michael Sandel – A popular course that discusses a variety of philosophical viewpoints to address a simple question: What is the right thing to do?